fl-sean03/AgentGate/docs/DevGuides/DevGuide_v0.2.6/00-index.md

 - No visibility into which billing method is being used
 - No way to explicitly choose subscription-based billing

+Additionally, the driver architecture had unnecessary complexity with SDK-based drivers that weren't needed for CLI-focused agent execution.

 ---

 ## Solution